Customizing Desktop

 Backward Compatibility

-Desktop is extremely flexible when it comes to customizations.
+Desktop is flexible.
 However, keep in mind the following:

 • The inner logic of Desktop modules may change in future releases.